We independently research our recommended products. We may receive commissions on purchases made from our links.

 Reliability issues arise for large and complex jobs, showing the machine’s limitations, but if you only use it for small-scale vinyl cutting, you’re unlikely to be disappointed.

-Up until now, the USCutter MH Series had almost passed us by.
+Up until now, the USCutter MH Series (available now on Amazon) had almost passed us by.

 Neither a commercial cutter nor a typical hobbyist machine, the MH Series vinyl cutter occupies a unique space in the craft cutting world, but is still super popular thanks to its bargain basement price.